sudokarst/foedsel/README.md

 # foedsel
 Foedsel frees midwives to focus on the birth.
-Timestamp events with the push of a button and get reminders to take vital signs
+Timestamp events with the push of a button and get reminders to take vital signs.